-BmVAL-I and BmALT-2 specific IgG antibodies in the sera of immunized mice
+2.9.
+BmVAL-1 and BmALT-2 specific IgG antibodies in the sera of immunized mice

-Titer of anti-BmVAL-1 and anti-BmALT-2 specific antibodies was determined in the sera of immunized mice using an ELISA as described previously.
-Pre immune sera served as controls.
-Horseradish peroxide (HRP) conjugated goat anti-mouse IgG was used as the secondary antibody (Thermo Fisher Scientific) for mouse assay.
-O-Phenylenediamine dihydrochloride (OPD) (Sigma) was used as the substrate and optical density (OD) was measured at 405 nm.
+Titer of anti-BmVAL-1 and anti-BmALT-2 specific antibodies was determined in the sera of immunized mice using an ELISA as described previously.^{11,13} Pre immune sera served as controls.
+HRP conjugated goat anti-mouse IgG was used as the secondary antibody (Thermo Fisher Scientific) for mouse assay.
+OPD (Sigma) was used as the substrate and optical density (OD) was measured at 405nm.

-Anti-BmVAL-1 and anti-BmALT-2 specific IgG1, IgG2a, IgG2b, IgG3, and IgG4 antibodies were determined in the sera of mouse using a mouse antibody isotyping kit purchased from Thermo Fisher Scientific.
-All ELISAs were performed according to the manufacturer's recommendation and absorbance was read at 405 nm.
+Anti-BmVAL-1 and anti-BmALT-2 specific IgG1, IgG2a, IgG2b, IgG3 and IgG4 antibodies were determined in the sera of mouse using a mouse antibody isotyping kit purchased from Thermo Fisher Scientific.
+All ELISAs were performed as per the manufacturer's recommendation and absorbance was read at 405nm.
 Respective HRP-labeled goat anti-IgG isotype antibody was used as the secondary antibodies and color was developed using OPD substrate.

+2.10.
 Challenge studies in jirds

-Jirds were challenged with 100 B. malayi L3s and worm establishment was determined on day 95 after challenge as described previously.
-Jirds are permissive hosts for B. malayi and the worms mature into adult males and females in about 75 days.
+Jirds were challenged with 100 B. malayi L3s and worm establishment was determined on day 95 after challenge as described previously.26 Jirds are permissive hosts for B. malayi and the worms mature into adult males and females in about 75 days.
 Presence of mature worms in the control group of jirds was confirmed by demonstrating microfilariae in their blood on day 80 after challenge.
-Percent reduction in the worm establishment was calculated using the formula: average number of worms recovered from control worms - average number of worms recovered from vaccinated animals/average number of worms recovered from control animals ×100.
+Percent reduction in the worm establishment was calculated using the formula: average number of worms recovered from control worms - average number of worms recovered from vaccinated animals / average number of worms recovered from control animals x 100.

+2.11.
 Statistical analysis

-Statistical analysis was performed using Sigmastat program (Jandel Scientific, San Rafel, California) and Statview (SAS Institute, Cary, NC) software.
-Wilcoxon signed rank test was used to compare paired data; comparison between the groups was performed using the Mann-Whitney U test.
-P value of P < 0.05 was considered statistically significant.
+Statistical analysis was performed using Sigmastat program (Jandel Scientific, San Rafel, California) and Statview (SAS Institute, Cary, NC.) software.
+Wilcoxon signed rank test was used to compare paired data; comparison between the groups was performed using the Mann-Whitney U test. p value of p<0.05 was considered statistically significant.